GSS-Cogs/family-edvp/datasets/BEIS-Fuel-poverty-detailed-tables-2020/spec.md

 			Aggregate fuel poverty Gap
 			Average fuel poverty Gap
 		You using the CSVMapping class you need to pull in the info.json file into a dict change the Measure Type and unit and pass the dict to the Mapping class.

+		Will probably have to be joined up with the supplementary table data once we get multi measures working